AOMuiz/starwars/README.md

 4. Used `fetch api` for data fecthing.

-5. Created `Custom Hooks` for data fetching and rendering.
+5. Created `Custom Hooks` for handling fetched data and rendering.

 ## Style Utilities